-If a student is appealing termination from the program, the grounds for dismissal will be determined by the program-specific course failure policies.
-For the ADN program, dismissal occurs after a third failure in a nursing (NUR) course.
-For the PN program, dismissal occurs under the Practical Nursing course failure stipulations.
-In all cases, the letter of appeal must demonstrate, to the satisfaction of the Academic Review Board, that significant extenuating circumstances prevented successful completion of the course(s).
+If a student is appealing termination due to a third failure in a nursing course, their letter of appeal must demonstrate, to the satisfaction of the Academic Review Board, that significant extenuating circumstances prevented them from passing the failed courses.
 Qualifying significant extenuating circumstances are rare and typically include severe illness, injury, hospitalization, military duty, death of a family member, or incidents related to natural disasters.
 The student must also explain the steps taken to ensure these events will no longer impact their progress and provide a plan to successfully meet their academic goals.